DiceDB/alloy/README.md

 ```
 cd alloy
-pnpm dev --filter @dicedb/playground-web
+yarn dev --filter @dicedb/playground-web
 ```

 These commands will not only start the development server for the package requested but also start the development server for all the dependencies of the package requested.

-> We also have a `pnpm dev:playground` alias that does the same thing as `pnpm dev --filter @dicedb/playground-web` for convenience.
+> We also have a `yarn dev:playground` alias that does the same thing as `yarn dev --filter @dicedb/playground-web` for convenience.

 ### Testing